-When you use web-based software such as Zendesk Talk, issues with your connection and environment can cause performance problems.
-System or network issues might not appear during regular ticketing but can become more obvious with a telephony connection.
-This article lists common steps to help you fix these issues.
+Issues with your connection and environment cause performance problems when you use web-based software such as Zendesk Talk.
+System or network issues might not appear during regular ticketing but become obvious with a telephony connection.
+This article provides steps to fix these issues.

-Before you begin, ask these questions and rule out common issues:
+Before you begin, ask these questions to rule out common issues:

-• Was Talk working previously and did it just stop working?
-Check whether your company's IT team recently changed your network or laptop, or installed new software or add-ons.
+• Did Talk work before?
+Check if your IT team changed your network or computer, or added new software or add-ons

 • Voice quality